syamdanda/jsonbase/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Checckout the below examples to know how to use the JSON-Base built in APIs.
+Checkout the below examples to know how to use the JSON-Base built in APIs.

 ## Installing